Japanese submarine I-1: Loss

-Kiwi rammed I-1 a second time, achieving a glancing blow that crushed one of I-1's foreplanes.
+Kiwi rammed I-1 a second time, achieving a glancing blow that crushed one of I-1s foreplanes.
 Armed with swords, I-1s navigator and first lieutenant tried unsuccessfully to board Kiwi; the navigator grabbed Kiwis upper deck rail, but was thrown overboard as Kiwi recoiled off I-1s hull.
 Kiwi again rammed I-1, this time on her starboard side, and rode up on her afterdeck.
 Kiwi damaged her own stem and asdic gear, but she punched a hole in one of I-1s main ballast tanks and disabled all but one of the submarine′s bilge pumps, and I-1 developed an increasing starboard list.
 Damaged and with her 4 in gun overheating, Kiwi pulled away from I-1 and Moa continued the chase, firing at I-1 while illuminating her with a searchlight and star shells.
 She hit I-1 repeatedly, but the submarine′s upper armor deflected some of Moas shells and splashes from near misses put out the fire that had been raging in her Daihatsu.
 I-1 continued toward Guadalcanal at 12 kn.